Azure/actions/docs/Testing-GitHub-Actions.md

 Release process consists of below steps:

-- forking out a branch releases/Vn from the master branch
+- Forking out a branch releases/Vn from the master branch
-- check-in the required dependencies
+- Check-in the required dependencies
-- testing
+- Testing
-- tagging the commit with appropriate tag
+- Tagging the commit with appropriate tag

 On every code push into master and releases branch always run the right set of function tests to validate the code quality.
 Unless all functional tests are passed, don&#39;t proceed for releasing a new version / hotfix.